 Vincent Bacote (Ph.D., Drew University) is Professor of Theology and the Director of the Center for Applied Christian Ethics at Wheaton College in Wheaton, IL.
 Publications include the books Reckoning with Race and Performing the Good News: In Search of a Better of a Evangelical Theology (2020) and The Political Disciple: A Theology of Public Life and he has contributed to books including Cultural Engagement: A Crash Course in Contemporary Issues (2019), The Church’s Social Responsibility (2015), and Black Scholars in White Space (2015).
 He has been an assistant theology editor for Christianity Today and has been a columnist for Comment (wrf.ca/comment) and has also had articles appear in magazines such as The Banner, Books and Culture, Christianity Today, Think Christian and re:generation quarterly and journals such as The Journal of Markets and Morality, Christian Scholars Review, Urban Mission and the Journal for Christian Theological Research.
 An avid tennis player, occasional bass guitarist and incessantly curious person, he lives in Glen Ellyn, IL with his family.

-Dr. Luke Bobo as co-owner of Pursuing the Greater Good, LLC, with his wife, Rita (Shawnee, KS).
+Dr. Luke Bobo serves as Director of Bioethics/Assistant Professor at Kansas City University (Kansas City, MO).
 Dr. Bobo worked for 15 years in the marketplace as an engineer before pursuing an M.Div. and Ph.D., and eventually serving as the executive director of the Francis Schaeffer Institute at Covenant Seminary.
 He also enjoyed a seven year stint at Lindenwood University (St. Charles, MO), where he was the Department Chair and Associate Professor for the Christian Ministry Studies program.
 After re-locating to Kansas City, MO, he landed a Director of Curriculum and Resources position with Made to Flourish (Overland Park, KS).
 Eventually, Luke was promoted to Vice President of Networks at Made to Flourish.
 Luke is a visiting instructor of contemporary culture at Covenant Seminary.
 He co-edited Stories, Statistics, Solutions: Toward Understanding and Including People With Disabilities in Faith Communities (2023).
 He is the author of Living Salty and Light Filled Lives in the Workplace, A Layperson’s Guide to Biblical Interpretation: A Means to Know the Personal God, and Race, Economics, and Apologetics.
 He also co-authored, Discipleship With Monday in Mind and Worked Up: Navigating Calling After College.
 In addition to a M.Div. and Ph.D., Dr. Bobo has a B.S. in Electrical Engineering and M.S. in Electrical and Computer Engineering.
 He enjoys teaching, mentoring, writing, speaking, traveling, coffee, and practical theology.

 Rev. Dr. Dennis R. Edwards is Associate Professor of New Testament at Northern Seminary (Lisle, IL) and the author of 1 Peter in the Story of God Bible Commentary series.
 Dennis has served as a pastor in Minneapolis, MN, Washington, DC, and Brooklyn, NY.
 He holds a Bachelor of Science degree in chemical engineering (Cornell University) and has been a high school science and math teacher.
 He also earned a Master of Divinity degree in Urban Ministry (Trinity Evangelical Divinity School) as well as Master of Arts and PhD degrees in Biblical Studies (Catholic University of America).
 Dennis is married to Susan Steele Edwards and they are the parents of four children.
 Dennis enjoys playing his flute and saxophone, as well as weightlifting, cycling, and playing racquetball and as much as possible.